Dr. MacGregor and her team are passionate about providing access to patient centered contraceptive and reproductive health care.

 Sexual Health Resources

-Please note that as of 2024, the Mirena IUD is now indicated for 8 years of use, compared to its previous 5 year indication.
+Please note that as of 2024, the Mirena IUD is now indicated for 8 years of use, compared to its previous 5-year indication.
 Some of the above resources will not include this update.

-What to expect at your IUD Insertion
+What to Expect at Your IUD Insertion